-15.2 When recording information.
+18.2 When recording information we will:

-- any records made may well be used - make detailed notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern.
-Record facts and what was said but not your assumption or interpretation. - if it is observation of bruising or an injury record the detail, e.g. "right arm above elbow". - use skin / body maps if necessary. - do not take photographs - note the non-verbal behaviour and the key words in the language used by the child (try not to translate into 'proper terms'). - record the date, time and location where the notes were made and if anyone else was present. - pass the notes as soon as possible to your designated safeguarding lead.
+- Be aware that any records made may well be used - Make detailed notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern.
+Record facts and what was said but not your assumption or interpretation. - If it is observation of bruising or an injury record the detail, e.g. "right arm above elbow". - Use skin / body maps if necessary. - Not take photographs - Note the non-verbal behaviour and the key words in the language used by the child but try not to translate into 'proper terms'). - Record the date, time and location where the notes were made and if anyone else was present. - Pass the notes as soon as possible to the Designated Safeguarding Lead.

-15.3 Reporting Forms
+18.3 Reporting Forms

-- 1. Reporting forms should be readily available to all staff who may require them.
+- 1. Reporting forms will be readily available to all staff who may require them.
 Staff should not have to print forms off before being able to complete them. - 2.
-Reporting forms should be located together with the latest copies of Keeping Children Safe in Education, Confidential Reporting Policy and the schools' child protection and safeguarding policy, at various easily accessible points through the school. - 3.
+Reporting forms will be located together with the latest copies of Keeping Children Safe in Education, Confidential Reporting Policy and the schools' child protection and safeguarding policy, at various easily accessible points through the school. - 3.
 Annex 2 provides suggested forms and skin / body maps for recording the information.

-15.4 Support for staff.
+18. 4 Support for staff.